lakkatv/lakka-website/partials/step-5-default.md

 5. Plug in a supported joypad into one of the USB ports on your device
 6. Plug in the power supply of your device / turn your device on

-You should see our splash screen:
+After your device turns on you should see our splash screen:

 ![Splash Screen](/images/splash.png)